 Rochelle's Lemon Poppyseed Birthday Cake

 This nice little cake combines the lightness of a sponge cake with the butteriness of a poundcake, and is resolutely lemony.
-This recipe make two 6" rounds.
+This recipe make three 6" rounds.

 Pre-heat oven to 375oF (190oC).
 Allow all ingredients to come to room temperature.
 Prepare your pans by buttering them, placing a fitted round of parchment or waxed paper in each, and then lightly flouring.
 This cake is quite delicate when warm, and we don't want it to tear.